-The narratives and displays that made up the first May 28 celebration, in 1999, are revealing.
-The plans for what the government called a celebration of "self reliance," and of an "impregnable defence" included "a competition of ten best Milli songs, seminars, fairs, festive public gatherings, candle processions, sports competitions, bicycle races, flag hoisting ceremonies etc. People will offer Namaz-e-Shukrana as well.
-Apart from this special programmes for children would be arranged.
-Debates would be held among school children."87
+The narratives and displays that initiated the 28 May celebrations in 1999 are revealing.
+The plans for what the government called a celebration of 'self reliance', and of an 'impregnable defense' included 'a competition of ten best Milli songs, seminars, fairs, festive public gatherings, candle processions, sports competitions, bicycle races, flag hoisting ceremonies etc. People will offer Namazee-Shukrana as well.
+Apart from this special programs for children would be arranged.
+Debates would be held among school children.'87

-To make sure that no missed out on this new common sense about the meaning of Pakistan's nuclear weapons, and those who made them, there were to be programs "broadcast on national network as well as locally by all 24 stations of the radio.
-In addition to the national language Urdu, programmes in regional languages, including Punjabi, Sindhi, Pushto, Balochi, Brahvi, Saraiki, Potohari, Hindko, Balti and Shina will also be broadcast.
-The external service and world service will air special programmes in 15 foreign languages for listeners in Europe, Middle East, Africa and South East Asia.
-The Azad Kashmir Radio will also broadcast special programmes on the occasion in Kashmiri, Gojri, Pahari and English languages."88 This would ensure that everybody could hear and understand the new national story of nuclear Pakistan.
-The audience was also meant to be global; as Information and Culture Minister Mushahid Hussain proudly put it, the nuclear test site at Chagai "has become a symbol of Pakistan's identity all over the world."89
+To make sure that no one missed out on this new common sense about the meaning of Pakistan's nuclear weapons and those who manufactured them, there were to be programs 'broadcast on national network as well as locally by all 24 stations of the radio.
+In addition to the national language Urdu, programs in regional languages, including Punjabi, Sindhi, Pushto, Balochi, Brahui, Saraiki, Potohari, Hindko, Balti and Shina will also be broadcast.

+The external service and world service will air special programs in fifteen foreign languages for listeners in Europe, Middle East, Africa and South East Asia.
+The Azad Kashmir Radio will also broadcast special programs on the occasion in Kashmiri, Gojri, Pahari and English languages.'88 This would ensure that everybody could hear and understand the new national story of nuclear Pakistan.
+The audience was also meant to be global; as Information and Culture Minister Mushahid Hussain proudly put it, the nuclear test site at Chagai 'has become a symbol of Pakistan's identity all over the world.'89

-Absent from this celebration of nuclear weapons, apart from the recognition that they are weapons of mass destruction that the world has struggled to eliminate since they were first created, is the acknowledgement that Pakistan's nuclear achievements were anything but proof of national self-reliance.
-The nuclear project from its inception relied on outside support.
-Pakistan's nuclear scientists were trained abroad, at the expense of others, its nuclear research and nuclear power reactors were imported, the key technology for producing the fissile material for its nuclear weapons was bought abroad covertly by A.Q.
+Absent from these celebrations was the recognition that the world has long struggled to eliminate these weapons of mass destruction after they had been first created.
+It was wrongfully asserted that Pakistan's nuclear achievements were a proof of national self-reliance.
+In fact, the nuclear project from its inception relied on outside support.
+Pakistan's nuclear scientists were trained abroad, at the expense of others.
+Its nuclear research and nuclear power reactors were imported, the key technology for producing the fissile material for its nuclear weapons was bought abroad covertly by A.Q.
 Khan, and even the design of its bomb may have come from China.

 Rather than proving national strength and self-reliance, the coming of the bomb exposed Pakistan's fundamental weaknesses.
 Indeed, the events after the May tests provided clear evidence of just how weak Pakistan actually is.
 The sanctions imposed by the international community in response to the nuclear tests were quickly lifted not because the world was awed by Pakistan's new nuclear might, but because they saw its fragility.
 It appeared that the country was about to fall apart and no one wanted to see that happen.

 Pakistan's claims to national technological and military prowess through mastery of the bomb, the reactor, and the missile provide a flimsy veil over its many basic failures as a state and society.
-It is this recognition that shapes the efforts of the small, emerging antinuclear movement in Pakistan to embed its prudential and moral critique of nuclear weapons and nuclear power in a broader challenge to prevailing ideas and practices of national security, development and the politics of knowledge.90 To repeat the call made in Out of the Nuclear Shadow:
+It is this recognition that shapes the efforts of the small, emerging antinuclear movement in Pakistan to embed its prudential and moral critique of nuclear weapons and nuclear power in a broader challenge to prevailing ideas and practices of national security, development and the politics of knowledge.90 To repeat the call made in, Out of the Nuclear Shadow: